 Smart Blonde (1937)

-Though the other actresses play the part well, Farrell leaves a lasting impression.
-Her comedic timing, brassiness and nonchalant way about her brings Torchy to life.
-Her performances were complete with 400 word speeches given in 40 seconds that talked her out of trouble.
+Though the other actresses play the part well, Farrell left the lasting impression.
+Her comedic timing, brassiness and nonchalant attitude brings Torchy to life.
+Her performances were complete with 400 word speeches given in 40 seconds as she talked her out of trouble.

 In many of the films, Torchy is causing more trouble than she is writing stories and meeting deadlines.